“SMOKING KILLS!!!” – How many times have you read this? A hundred, a thousand?

 How many times have these voices shouted in your mind?
 Each and every day, a new resolution and each and every day, one failed attempt!

 Recent findings state that the inability to fulfil such resolutions comes from the belief that there lies some unknown force in your mind which has full control over you.
 As a result, a kind of self-defeat attitude takes over which the smoker admits.

-However, truth be told, their euphoria is quite short lived as soon anxiety, irritability and utter depression come rushing to their minds.
-The mind is in constant clash between whether to give up smoking and continue with this old habit!
+However, truth be told, their euphoria is quite short-lived as soon anxiety, irritability and utter depression come rushing to their minds.
+The mind is in a constant clash between whether to give up smoking and continue with this old habit!

 Let’s explain the sheer euphoric feeling at first!

 A bit of biology info here – When a person inhales smoke from a cigarette, a concentrated Nicotine dose enters his bloodstream that soon enters the brain.
 As a result, the brain responds and sends a signal to the adrenaline glands raising blood pressure, heart rate and respiration.